FredericGariepy/LighthouseLabs/PKM/W7/D1/office hours.md

-On talks, get attention of audience
+On talks, get attention of audience \
+Do ONIST on audience

 Get a rank on tryhack me \
 https://tryhackme.com/p/Xqrdt